-We have tested our algorithms on a PC with an NVIDIA GeForce 5950FX graphics card.
+We have tested our algorithms on a PC with an NVIDIA GeForce FX 5950 Ultra graphics card.
 In a dynamic environment composed of 100K triangles, we have observed up to a 7 times reduction in fill and a 4 times speed-up in shadow volume rendering time by using CC shadow volumes over standard shadow volumes.

 Organization: This paper is organized as follows: Section 2 reviews previous research in the area of interactive shadow generation.
 Section 3 provides the details of shadow volume culling and clamping.
-We describe their implementation in Section 4 and highlight their performance.
+We describe our implementation of the algorithms in Section 4 and highlight their performance.
 We analyze our techniques in Section 5, discuss some of their limitations, and compare them with other methods.

-2 Related Work
+2. Related Work